-Apple shocked its customer base when it announced the iPhone X. The iPhone X is completely different from any other iPhone that the Cupertino-based company launched up to 2017.
+Apple shocked its customer base when it announced the iPhone X. The iPhone X is entirely different from any other iPhone that the Cupertino-based company launched up to 2017.

-Not only did it get rid of the home button for a full-screen design, but also came with an improved vertical dual-camera setup and industry leading facial recognition.
+Not only did it get rid of the home button for a full-screen design, but it also came with an improved vertical dual-camera setup and industry-leading facial recognition.
 It’s an excellent innovation, but Apple has majorly improved upon it in 2018 with the iPhone XS.

 |Apple||Apple iPhone X||Check Price on Amazon|

 So what’s the difference between the two?
 Which one should you purchase?
 If you follow along below, we’ll help you discover the similarities and then the features that set the two apart, hopefully helping you make the buying decision that makes the most sense.

 The Apple iPhone X was launched in 2017, coming in as the first model that has started the move away from the traditional iPhone style.
 There’s no home button here, and you get a beautiful all-screen design.

 Another significant change was the vertical camera on the back, as opposed to the horizontal one that Apple has used in all of their “Plus” models).
 There’s a bigger battery, and then it comes with a “notch” at the top of the display, which is the facial recognition hardware.